 Whichever fungi is the causal agent, the results are the same: a downy white growth on the plant’s surface which is actually a multitude of conidia (spores) that are easily spread from plant to plant.

 In the greenhouse, powdery mildew can infect even when the relative humidity is low but becomes severe when relative humidity is high, over 95%, especially at night.
-It does not require moisture on the foliage and is most prolific when temps are 70-85 F. (21-29 C.) with relatively low light levels.
+It does not require moisture on the foliage and is most prolific when temps are 70 to 85 degrees F. (21-29 C.) with relatively low light levels.
 The close proximity of plants in a greenhouse can allow the disease to spread unchecked.

 How to Prevent Powdery Mildew